biowpn/bioweapon/_posts/2024-02-17-constexpr-consteval-function.md

 Functions can't do that (any function has exactly one return type); only function templates can.

 Therefore, some language changes are needed here for this to work.
-Either `foo` is implictly turned into a function template, or we need something like [P1045 - constexpr Function Parameters](https://wg21.link/p1045r1)
+Either `foo` is implicitly turned into a function template, or we need something like [P1045 - constexpr Function Parameters](https://wg21.link/p1045r1)

 Anyway, what we have right now is: